Correlate Disparate Data Points

 There is an increasingly vast lack of collaboration due to silo boundaries that don’t even allow you to look at each other’s environments.
 By the design of the silos, engineers blame each other as collaboration is not built by the very nature of how different technical teams communicate.

 Engineers say bluntly, “It’s not my problem; it’s not my environment.”
 In reality, no one knows how to drill down and pinpoint the root cause.
 Mean Time to Innocence becomes the de facto working practice when the application faces downtime.
 It’s all about how you can save yourself.
-Compounding application complexity, the lack of efficient collaboration and troubleshooting science creates a bleak picture.
+Compounding application complexity and the lack of efficient collaboration and troubleshooting science create a bleak picture.

 How to Win the Race with Growing Volumes of Data and Data Volumes?

 How do we resolve this mess and ensure the application meets the service level agreement (SLA) and operates at peak performance levels?
-The first thing you need to do is collect the data.
-Not just from one domain but all domains at the same time.
+The first thing you need to do is collect the data—not just from one domain but from all domains simultaneously.
 Data must be collected from various data points from all infrastructure modules, no matter how complicated.

 Once the data is collected, application flows are detected, and the application path is computed in real-time.
 The data is extracted from all data center points and correlated to determine the exact path and time.
 The path visually presents the correct application route and over what devices the application is traversing.